 The Law Library has one of the finest legal collections in Australia, including rare books and extensive online resources.
 Making a gift to the Law Library helps support student study needs and maintaining the highest quality and most up-to-date legal resources.

-Established by friends, colleagues and former students of Professor Ann O’Connell (BA (Hons) 1975, LLB (Hons) 1977, LLM 1983), this scholarship will support in perpetuity female students and alumnae of Melbourne Law School to undertake studies and/or research in tax law overseas.
+Established by friends, colleagues and former students of Professor Ann O’Connell (BA (Hons) 1975, LLB (Hons) 1977, LLM 1983), The Women in Tax Law Travel Scholarship will support in perpetuity female students and alumnae of Melbourne Law School to undertake studies and/or research in tax law overseas.

 Frequently asked questions

 The Melbourne Law School Advancement team would be delighted to discuss a bespoke gift with you.
 Please contact us at firstname.lastname@example.org.

 I wish to make a gift to an existing fund not listed

 We cannot list all possible giving destinations in the online form.
 For gifts to existing funds at Melbourne Law School not listed, you can make a note of your desired giving destination.
 Alternatively, please contact us at email@example.com.

 I wish to support a prize at Melbourne Law School